CMB-HD/hdfgclean/README.md

 ### Using MPI (strongly recommended)

 By default, we divide maps that are larger than $3^\circ \times 3^\circ$ into a grid of smaller patches (with a default maximum size of $3^\circ \times 3^\circ$), and run the full FG cleaning procedure on each individual patch.
 This may (and should) be done in parallel using MPI; we recommend using one MPI process per smaller patch.
-- For reference, the maps used in MacInnis et. al. were divided into 25 patches, and it took about five hours to run the FG cleaning on all patches simultaneously; this would have taken about 25 times as long without MPI.
+- For reference, the maps used in MacInnis et. al. (2026) were divided into 25 patches, and it took about five hours to run the FG cleaning on all patches simultaneously; this would have taken about 25 times as long without MPI.

 After the FG cleaning has finished running on all patches, we combine the output of each into a set of maps and catalogs for the full region of the input maps.

 Note that `HDFGClean` also provides methods to match the detected source/cluster catalogs to their true counterparts and to calculate the power spectra of the maps in parallel with MPI; see (**TODO**: where?) for more information.
 Here, we note that:
-- The matching on done on each patch, but does not require as much memory as the FG cleaning, so we recommend that you still use one MPI process per patch, but spread across fewer nodes.
+- The matching is done on each patch, but does not require as much memory as the FG cleaning, so we recommend that you still use one MPI process per patch, but spread across fewer nodes.
 - The power spectra is calculated for the full-sized maps (as opposed to the smaller patches).
 This requires fewer MPI processes but more memory than the FG cleaning, so we recommend only using one or two MPI processes per node for this part (depending on your computing resources).